Complete Guide for Managing Python Modules using Pip

 This will install psutil Python module for your python-3.7.

-To install Python module on your Python 3 version. run below command.
+To install a Python module on your Python 3 version. run below command.

 py -m pip install psutil